bioexcel/qmmm_bpg/docs/input_preparation/CP2K_QMMM_parameterisation.rst

 ------------------------------------------------

 The QM atoms should stay within the QM box during a simulation.
-If they move too much into the boundaries of the QM box the following warning message will be printed - "WARNING One or few QM atoms are within the SKIN of the quantum box".
+If they move too much into the boundaries of the QM box the following warning message will be printed - ``"WARNING One or few QM atoms are within the SKIN of the quantum box"``.
 The calculation will usually continue in this case but the energies and forces could be wrong.
 This message will usually occur in the first few MD steps of a simulation, and if you see this message it is a good idea to terminate the calculation and check what might be wrong.

-Some simple fixes for this might be to increase the size of the QM box and double check that the QM atoms are properly centered in the box using &QMMM&CELL&CENTERING.
+Some simple fixes for this might be to increase the size of the QM box and double check that the QM atoms are properly centered in the box using ``&QMMM&CELL&CENTERING``.
 However these options may not solve the issue if atoms are moving rapidly from within the box.
 Fast movement of atoms in an MD simulation may be due to incorrect geometry.
 It can also happen if you have QM water atoms as these move around more readily